-Facebook finds disinformation campaigns run from Russia and Iran
+Facebook finds disinformation campaigns run from Iran and Russia

 Another set of suspicious accounts and pages that originated in Iran could be traced to 2011.

-The announcement comes as Facebook's attempts to prevent a repeat of 2016, when the platform was peppered with accounts connected to a Kremlin-linked troll group posing as Americans.
+The announcement comes amid Facebook's attempts to prevent a repeat of 2016, when the platform was peppered with accounts connected to a Kremlin-linked troll group posing as Americans.
 It removed more than 30 pages last month that it said were part of a coordinated campaign to post "misleading" information.
-Facebook told lawmakers it suspected a Russian group was behind the accounts.
+Facebook told lawmakers it suspected a Russian group was behind the accounts, which were involved in organizing political events in the United States.

 Tuesday's revelations show the problem goes beyond Russia.